jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 <!-- pyml enable line-length-->
 ```

-In this example, the rule Md019 is disabled for the entire document along with the
+In this example, the Rule Plugin `MD019` is disabled for the entire document along
+with the
-`line-length` rule.
-Note that the rule id is used for one rule whereas the rule
+`line-length` Rule Plugin.
+Note that the Rule ID is used for one Rule Plugin whereas
+the Rule Plguin's alias
-name is used for the second rule.
-As both are identifiers, both are valid to enable
+is used for the second Rule Plugin, as both are identifiers, both are valid to enable
-and disabled the rules.
-Also note that the `line-length` rule is disabled on
+and disabled the Rule Plugin.
+Also note that the `line-length` Rule Plugin is disabled
+on
 line 1 and line 6.
 In this case, the disable on line 6 was probably added as part
 of a pattern to surround possible tables with a `disable`/`enable` block.
 Since
 the disable is repeated, there is not negative affect.
 Finally, note that only
-the `line-length` rule is enabled on line 10.
+the `line-length` Rule Plugin is enabled on line 10.
 While this closes the `line-length`
-disable block, it does not affect the disable block for rule Md019.
-This is
+disable block, it does not affect the disable block for Rule Plugin `MD019`.
+This
+is
 allowed as a disable block does not have to be terminated.
 The effect is that
-rule Md019 is disabled from line 1 to the end of the document.
+Rule Plugin `MD019` is disabled from line 1 to the end of the document.

 ##### Important Notes

 There are three important concepts that are important to stress when
 using these commands.
 The first concept is that these commands are applied after
 the `disable-next-line` and `disable-num-lines` commands are applied.
-The second concept is that these commands can only disable a rule, not enable it.
+The second concept is that these commands can only disable a Rule Plugin, not enable
+it.
 The third concept is that the `disable` commands and `enable` commands do not stack.

 The `disable-next-line` and `disable-num-lines` commands are specific in which